 - To explore and evaluate new ideas in agriculture financing.

 - To offer assistance to states that may be interested in developing state agriculture finance programs.

 Facilitating Farmers' Access to Resources and Machinery Act | March 2017

 Overview/What Will The Bill Do?

-HR 5335 was introduced by Congressman Young of Iowa on May 25, 2016.
+The FFARM Act was last introduced in the U.S. House of Representatives by Congressman Young of Iowa on May 25, 2016.
 The bill proposed three changes to the existing Agricultural Bond language contained in the Internal Revenue Code of 1986.
 Click here for a copy of the proposed bill.

-- The Bill would increase from $450,000 to $520,000 (adjusted annually for inflation) the amount of bond proceeds that may be used by a first-time farmer to acquire land for farming purposes.
+- The 2017 version of the FFARM Act would increase from $450,000 to $524,000 (adjusted annually for inflation) the amount of bond proceeds that may be used by a first-time farmer to acquire land for farming purposes.

 - The Bill would repeal repeal the separate dollar limitation on the use of bond proceeds for used farm equipment.